Hut to hut hiking: what is it and what do you need to take?

 In truth, most alpine huts provide all manner of home comforts: from a home cooked meal to a hot shower.
 This is especially true on popular long-distance trails.
 It’s only when you neglect the beaten track, or head out during the off-season, does the likelihood of turning up at an unstaffed building with fewer amenities becomes a real possibility.
 The vast majority of huts are open to everyone, even those that are owned by alpine clubs and the like.
 It's worth noting that during the busier months, it is essential to book your stay in advance.

 When you arrive, you check in with the hut guardian, who will inform you of the hut rules and other matters, such as dinner and check-out times.
 Hut wardens and guardians can be absolute fountains of knowledge about the surrounding mountains and trails and it’s worth asking them about the weather for the next day too.
 Dinner and breakfast are also ordered at this point – some huts can even supply you with a packed lunch for the next day.
-It’s likely you’ll have to forego your hiking shoes and trekking poles, swapping them for ‘hut shoes’, which are often plastic Croc-style numbers.
+It’s likely you’ll have to forego your best hiking shoes and trekking poles, swapping them for ‘hut shoes’, which are often plastic Croc-style numbers.

 Dinner time is an undoubted highlight.
 Food tastes better after a day in the mountains, and even better still when you’re gazing out of the window at them at sunset.
 Most huts put on a large, often multi-course, meal; the wardens know the value of hearty portions after a long day burning calories.
 Breakfast is usually a simpler affair, but you should be able to get toast, meats and cheese or cereal, as well as tea, coffee and hot chocolate.